What is the bare minimum required to start a business?

 A business may get into legal trouble if it fails to:

-- Withhold and remit state and federal payroll taxes.
+- Withhold and remit state and federal payroll taxes when required.

 - Register with state agencies.